 What is this?
 An overnight dairy workshop and show open to all youth aged 8 – 21 eligible to show in Showmanship competitions.
 FMI see “Welcome doc.” when posted.

 What if I don’t reside in MD?
 All youth, regardless of state, who meet the age criteria to show dairy animals in Showmanship are invited and may attend if properly registered.
 FMI see application directions & documents.

 When is this held?
 Saturday, June 9th from *12:30 pm until Sunday, June 10th at 3 pm.

-*Registration will begin at 12:30 sharp and not before.
-Animals are not to be unloaded from trailers until inspected and approved for proper paperwork and health.
+*Registration will begin at 12:00pm sharp for those coming from out of state, those attending from Maryland can begin to arrive at 12:45pm and not before.
+As you enter the fairgrounds you will check in near gate 5 and then proceed to dairy barns, Animals are not to be unloaded from trailers until inspected and approved for proper paperwork and health.
 Please consider this when timing your arrival-we will not begin registration until stated time.
 Our volunteers need the morning to complete preparations.
 There will be lunch available to purchase on-site Saturday prior to the start of workshop in case of early arrival.